-From the circumstances of the case and from the evidences put before me by the Complainant, I am of the opinion that the Respondent had no previous connection with the disputed domain name and any use of the disputed domain name by the Respondent, would result in confusion and deception of the trade, consumers and public, who would assume a connection or association between the Complainant and the Respondent's website or other online locations of the Respondents or product/services on the Respondent's website and otherwise, due to the use by Respondent of the Complainant's said trademark in the disputed domain name, which trademarks have been widely used and advertised in India and all over the world by the Complainant and which trademarks are associated exclusively with the complainant, by the trade and public in India and all over the world.
+From the circumstances of the case and from the evidences put before the Panel by the Complainant, the Panel of the opinion that the Respondent had no previous connection with the disputed domain name and any use of the disputed domain name by the Respondent, would result in confusion and deception of the trade, consumers and public, who would assume a connection or association between the Complainant and the Respondent's website or other online locations of the Respondents or product/services on the Respondent's website and otherwise, due to the use by Respondent of the Complainant's said trademark ['NUTRILITE'] in the disputed domain name, which trademarks have been widely used and advertised in several countries including the United States and India by the Complainant and which trademarks are associated exclusively with the complainant, by the trade and public in India, United States and all over the world.

-The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark "CROWNE PLAZA" as to the source, sponsorship, affiliation or endorsement of the Respondent's website or location or of a product or service on the Registrant's website or location.
+The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'NUTRILITE' as to the source, sponsorship, affiliation or endorsement of the Respondent's website or location or of a product or service on the registrant's website or location.